 1.8.6.1 In the case of an organizational change (including the splitting or merging of offices or units), the Buyer shall be entitled to convert any license to a parallel license with the same Buyer or to transfer a license to another Buyer.

+1.8.6.2 In a case where the Buyer has hardware produced by a manufacturer whose products were chosen as winners in this Specific Invitation to Tender and were acquired by force of another contract, the Buyer may purchase a license and every module or expansion of hardware configuration or software for said hardware, commensurate with its needs, and shall not be obliged to purchase new hardware.

-1.8.6.2 Licensing for the purposes of establishing a test laboratory shall be free of charge.
+Said licensure for the establishment of an evaluation laboratory shall be at no cost.

-1.8.6.3 The Manufacturer must have a license management interface that can be accessed by all Buyers via the internet whereby the Buyer, after being identified, can receive a report on all the licenses registered in his organization, their validity, the validity of the maintenance agreement, and so on.
+The Manufacturer must have a license management interface that can be accessed by all Buyers via the internet whereby the Buyer, after being identified, can receive a report on all the licenses registered in his organization, their validity, the validity of the maintenance agreement, and so on.
 A Buyer may request that its identification not appear in the system and the Supplier will refrain from uploading it to the system to the extent that this is required in advance, or to be deleted from it as required within five working days.
 Alternatively, and with the consent of the Buyer, the Buyer’s identification may be changed to another identification following coordination with the Buyer.